UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

             julia>?
             help?> println

-.. challenge:: 5.
-Load another module and run a script
+!!! example "Challenge 5.
+Load another module and run a script"

     - Load the latest version and run
     - Run the following serial script (``serial-sum.jl``) which accepts two integer arguments as input: